 As you can imagine, the emergence of this trend has led to more and more essential oil companies coming out of the woodwork, all of which claim to offer high-quality essential oils to address all kinds of ailments and encourage a lifestyle of wellness.

-One such company that has caught my attention in recent months has been Rocky Mountain Oils, a Utah-based outfit that offers a wide array of essential oils on a direct-to-consumer basis.
+One such company that has caught my attention is Rocky Mountain Oils (RMO), a Utah-based outfit that offers a wide array of essential oils on a direct-to-consumer basis.

 Rocky Mountain Oils Company History